 In March 2022, the Company entered into a license agreement with UT Southwestern (the "CLN7 Agreement") pursuant to which the Company obtained an exclusive worldwide, royalty-bearing license with right to grant sublicenses to develop, manufacture, use, and commercialize licensed products for gene therapy for CLN7, a form of Batten Disease.
 In connection with the CLN7 Agreement, the Company paid a one-time upfront license fee of \$0.3 million.
 The Company recorded the upfront license fee in research and development expense in the condensed consolidated statements of operations since the acquired license does not have an alternative future use.
 The Company is obligated to pay UT Southwestern up to \$7.7 million in regulatory-related milestones and up to \$7.5 million in sales-related milestones, as well as a low, single-digit royalty on net sales upon commercialization of the product.
-No additional milestone payments were made in connection with this agreement during the three months ended March 31, 2023.
+No additional milestone payments were made or triggered in connection with this agreement during the three months ended March 31, 2024.

-Note 8-Stock-Based Compensation
+Note 9-Stock-Based Compensation

-On July 1, 2020, the Company's board of directors approved the 2020 Equity Incentive Plan ("Existing Plan") which permits the granting of incentive stock options, non-statutory stock options, stock appreciation rights, RSAs, RSUs and other stock-based awards to employees, directors, officers and consultants.
-As of September 16, 2020, the approval date of the New Plan (as defined below), no additional awards will be granted under the Existing Plan.
-The terms of the Existing Plan will continue to govern the terms of outstanding equity awards that were granted prior to approval of the New Plan.
+On July 1, 2020, the Company's board of directors approved the 2020 Equity Incentive Plan ("Previous Plan") which permits the granting of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock awards ("RSAs"), restricted stock units ("RSUs") and other stock-based awards to employees, directors, officers and consultants.
+As of September 16, 2020, the approval date of the New Plan (as defined below), no additional awards will be granted under the Previous Plan.
+The terms of the Previous Plan will continue to govern the terms of outstanding equity awards that were granted prior to approval of the New Plan.

 On September 16, 2020, the Company's stockholders approved the 2020 Stock Incentive Plan ("New Plan"), which became effective upon the execution of the underwriting agreement in connection with the IPO.
-The number of shares of common stock reserved for issuance under the New Plan automatically increases on January 1 of each year, for a period of ten years, from January 1, 2021 continuing through January 1, 2030, by 5% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares as may be determined by the Company's board of directors.
-On January 1, 2023, the Company's board of directors increased the number of shares of common stock reserved for issuance under the New Plan by 3,160,375 shares.
+The number of shares of common stock reserved for issuance under the New Plan automatically increases on January 1 of each year, for a period of ten years, from January 1, 2021, continuing through January 1, 2030, by 5% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares as may be determined by the Company's board of directors.
+Pursuant to this provision, on January 1, 2024, the Company increased the number of shares of common stock reserved for issuance under the New Plan by 9,348,009 shares.